 6 – Data Scientist

 In recent years, the demand for data scientists has risen by almost 30 percent.
-A data scientist’s job is to interpret complex data and help the organization make the right decision in every department.
+A data scientist’s job is to interpret complex data and help the organization make the right decisions in every department.
 This includes production management, financial forecasting, and even HR management.
-As a data scientist, you must understand algorithms of machine learning comprehensively and perform data modeling.
-Coding languages such as Python, SAS are skills that come in handy when developing a data-driven approach to strategic decision-making.
+As a data scientist, you must understand the algorithms of machine learning comprehensively and perform data modeling.
+Coding languages such as Python, and SAS are skills that come in handy when developing a data-driven approach to strategic decision-making.

-A successful data scientist can earn up to $150,000 yearly, making it among the top paid jobs in the tech sector.
+A successful data scientist can earn up to $150,000 yearly, making it among the top-paid jobs in the tech sector.

 Without paying considerable emphasis on tech-based solutions in business processes, no firm can maintain a competitive edge in the long run.
 This makes tech jobs one of the highest-paid careers today and for years to come.
 Through technology, not only can a company improve project management and strategic marketing, but it can also enhance customer satisfaction and the productivity of its team.
-The point being; if you have a knack for using truckloads of information to solve problems – and like earning big bucks – a tech job is probably just the right thing for you!
+The point is; if you have a knack for using truckloads of information to solve problems – and like earning big bucks – a tech job is probably just the right thing for you!